 This principle is also seen in Christ’s claims that, “I have kept My Father’s commandments” (John 15:10) and “Which one of you convicts Me of sin?”
 (John 8:46).
 Christ was a living representative of the law.
 No violation of its holy precepts was found in His life.

-Secondly, He admitted the Sabbath as binding, but refused to admit breaking the Sabbath.
+Secondly, He admitted the Sabbath as binding but refused to admit breaking the Sabbath.

 Thirdly, the things which he did on the Sabbath did not violate the Law of Moses; it violated the traditions.

 He was accused of breaking the Sabbath in two ways, namely by healing and by picking and eating grain while walking through a grain field.
 The Old Testament is silent on both these issues.
-When one looks for specific biblical laws regulating how to observe the day, one finds only injunctions against lighting a fire, going away from one’s dwelling, cutting down a tree, plowing and harvesting (Ex.
-16:23-30; 20:10; 25:3; 34:21; Deut.
-5:14).
+When one looks for specific biblical laws regulating how to observe the day, one finds only injunctions against lighting a fire, going away from one’s dwelling, cutting down a tree, plowing and harvesting (Exo 16:23-30; 20:10; 25:3; 34:21; Deut 5:14).

-But healing of people that were disabled for many years is a form of liberation.
+But healing people that were disabled for many years is a form of liberation.
 Since the Law of Moses presents the Sabbath as a symbol of liberation, (see the article on the Sabbath in the Law of Moses), healing should not only be allowed on the Sabbath; it is the very purpose of the Sabbath.

 Furthermore, as Jesus pointed out in the grain-picking incident, the disciples were not just men walking through grain fields on a Sabbath; they were part of His mission.
-As such they were doing God’s work, which, as Jesus argued, allowed them to do things on the Sabbath that for other people would not be lawful.
+As such, they were doing God’s work, which, as Jesus argued, allowed them to do things on the Sabbath that for other people would not be lawful.

 Despite the fact that the Law of Moses is silent on these matters, there was no dispute among the Jewish authorities over whether healing or picking grain are allowed on the Sabbath (Luke 4:40; 13:14; Mark 3:2).
 The Sabbath laws which Jesus contravened therefore must have been the Jewish traditions.
 The extremely strict Jewish traditions so corrupted the seventh day that even healing of chronically ill patients was prohibited.
 It prohibited anything that even remotely looks like work.
-It was these traditions that interpreted picking grain as harvesting, rubbing grain in the hands as threshing and blowing the chuff away as winnowing.
+It was these traditions that interpreted picking grain as harvesting, rubbing grain in the hands as threshing, and blowing the chuff away as winnowing.

-It is therefore not possible to argue that He revoked the Sabbath, or even that He planted the seed for later abrogation of the Sabbath.
+It is therefore not possible to argue that He revoked the Sabbath, or even that He planted the seed for the later abrogation of the Sabbath.

 WHY WERE THE PHARISEES SO ANGRY?

 Why were the Pharisees so angry when Jesus contravened the Sabbath traditions?
 The synagogue official was annoyed when he saw that Jesus made the woman erect.
 He should have been amazed.
-It was not like claiming healing for some invisible illness, such as AIDS, where one can see no immediate change.
+It was not like claiming to heal for some invisible illness, such as AIDS, where one can see no immediate change.
 The people knew the ill people that Christ healed.
 Their healings were clearly visible.
 If the religious rulers were God’s children, they would have appreciated the infinite invisible Power faintly reflected in the woman’s physical healing.
 They would have fallen to their knees and begged for mercy.
 But these healing miracles only annoyed them (Luke 6:11; 13:14), and even more astounding, made them want to kill Jesus.

 To understand this, remember that Israel had no king or civil rulers at the time.
 It was governed by religious leaders.
 And as with all human government systems, it is the people with dominating, strong personalities that push themselves forward to become leaders; not the meek and humble children of God.
-Consequently Israel’s rulers merely wore a religious cloak.
+Consequently, Israel’s rulers merely wore a religious cloak.
 They were not acquainted with God.
-To them His voice through Christ was the voice of a stranger.
+To them, His voice through Christ was the voice of a stranger.
 As Christ said to them, “you do not have the love of God in yourselves” (John 5:42) and, “You do not believe because you are not of My sheep” (John 10:26).